spiridonov/deadhorse/README.md

-limit rather than silently becoming a no-op. `ShardedClient` fails **open** by default: if a shard can't be reached within its timeout (10ms by default, see `WithTimeout`), the affected entries are reported as not throttled rather than failing the caller's request — pass `WithFailClosed()` for limits where that's the wrong default (a quota that's also a billing control, say, rather than purely protective).
+limit rather than silently becoming a no-op. `ShardedClient` fails **open** by default: if a shard can't be reached within its timeout (10ms by default, see `WithTimeout`), the affected entries are reported as not throttled rather than failing the caller's request — pass `WithFailClosed()` for limits where that's the wrong default.
 This never applies to an entry rejected by local validation (an empty or malformed key): that's always reported as throttled, since a caller bug isn't something fail-open is meant to paper over.

 `err` is a join of every distinct problem `Throttle` ran into, for callers who just want a cheap "did anything go wrong" check; `results` is always fully populated at the same length as the